x

 Meanwhile, opponents say those with a stake in the fossil fuel industry are attempting to force utilities and local governments to stick with an outdated and aging power source that is costing utility customers more.

-A vote for I-2066 would reinforce natural gas access in Washington state, while a vote against would clear a path for utility companies to develop electrification plans.
+A vote for I-2066 would reinforce existing natural gas access in Washington state, while a vote against would clear a path for utility companies to develop electrification plans.

 Here's more of what those for and against Initiative 2066 are saying ahead of the election: